 Can I visit campus for an admissions tour right now?

-Check back for details on in-person tours later in the semester.
 Questions?
 Reach to your admissions counselor — they’ll be happy to help!

 Why are you asking me these particular questions on the Health Pass screening app?